-Edmonton Public Schools is introducing a Growth Control Model to help manage enrolment at schools.
+Edmonton Public Schools' Growth Control Model helps manage enrolment at schools.

 Schools will move through the different levels of the model as their enrolment changes.
 The model will help ensure schools don’t get too full and allow as many students as possible to attend a school close to home.

 Some Division schools and programs don’t have enough space for all the students who wish to attend.
 When that happens, schools give priority to resident students of Edmonton Public Schools.

 In most cases, a resident student has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.

 The model has three levels to address enrolment.
 As enrolment changes, schools can move up or down levels.

 Schools at Level 1 have open boundaries.
 At this level:

 resident students from the designated attendance area are guaranteed access during pre-enrolment

 siblings of current students who are returning to the school the following year are guaranteed access during pre-enrolment